 The number of beneficiaries of the cash benefit for people on care leave (Pflegekarenzgeld) has been steadily increasing since 2014 when it was introduced.
-In 2021, 3,478 people used this paid leave model compared to 2,323 in 2014 when the model was introduced.
-In total in 2021, a benefit was granted 3,715 times, of which 48.5 per cent used the long-term care leave model (Pflegekarenz); 2.9 per cent used the same model working part-time (Pflegekarenzteilzeit); and 48.6 per cent used the family hospice leave model.
+In 2022, 4,143 people used this paid leave model compared to 2,323 in 2014 when the model was introduced.
+In 2022, 73 percent of beneficiaries were female.
+In total in 2022, 2,132 people used the long-term care leave model (Pflegekarenz); while 139 used the same model working part-time (Pflegekarenzteilzeit); and 2,176 used the family hospice leave model.
+(Double counts are possible, as one person may use both a long-term care leave and a family hospice leave).
+227 families received a low-income subsidy for family hospice leave.